SemanticMediaWiki/SemanticCompoundQueries/README.md

 within your MediaWiki `extensions` directory, then add the following line to your `LocalSettings.php` file:

-    require_once( "$IP/extensions/SemanticCompoundQueries/SemanticCompoundQueries.php" );
+    require_once "$IP/extensions/SemanticCompoundQueries/SemanticCompoundQueries.php";

-The recommended way to install Semantic Interlanguage Links is by using [Composer][composer] with an entry in MediaWiki's `composer.json`.
+The recommended way to install Semantic Compound Queries is by using [Composer][composer] with an entry in MediaWiki's `composer.json`.

 ```json